-Benchmarking and Use of Compensation Consultant for Fiscal 2021
+Benchmarking and Use of Compensation Consultant for Fiscal 2023

-During fiscal 2021, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data, which was compiled directly by our external compensation consultant.
-The companies selected by our external compensation consultant for its survey for benchmarking our executive officers' compensation included companies in similar industries and generally of similar sizes and market capitalizations.
+During fiscal 2023, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data, which was compiled directly by our external compensation consultant.
+The companies selected by our external compensation included companies in similar industries and generally of similar sizes and market capitalizations.

-The list of peer companies against which we benchmarked the compensation of our Chief Executive Officer and named executive officers in fiscal 2021 included the following:
+The list of peer companies against which we benchmarked the compensation of our Group Chief Executive Officer and named executive officers in fiscal 2023 included the following: